Dynamic pricing was once the realm of Uber and airlines. Now, it's coming to restaurants.

 "It helps companies' profitability, but at the end of the day it also gives customers control over their willingness to pay," said Apostolos Ampountolas, assistant professor of hospitality finance at Boston University.
 "It doesn't only mean prices will go up.
 In theory, restaurants give diners discounts to eat in between meal times when they're less busy."

-Look for discounts on food items at off peak times, like between 10 a.m.-12 p.m., or 3-5 p.m., or during slower times like the holidays and inclement weather.
+Look for discounts on food items at off peak times, like between 10 a.m.-12 p.m., or 3-5 p.m., or during slower times, like when there is inclement weather.

 You can also choose not to patronize a given establishment if you don't like the prices.